Tenements-facades-project/wrofacade/docs/technologies.md

 ## Split grammar learning

-In this approach, we assume that structure of a facade can be modelled with a formal grammar.
+The process of inducing a generative split grammar is inspired with [1], In this approach, we assume that structure of a facade can be modelled with a formal grammar.